 Years ago, I heard an alternate recording of the song.
 It had the regular guitar at the beginning.

 I would love to hear that.
 That was probably a rough mix before I had decided to do the acoustic guitar thing.

 Yeah.
-I don't think many people knew that existed.
+I don't think many people knew that existed, and I haven't heard it before or since.
 I was totally surprised when I heard it.

 What was that like with you and Skip, working stuff out like that in the studio?
 Did you both do that kind of thing often, or was that kind of…

 Yeah.
 All the time, really.
 I mean, it was…like, looking back on all this stuff…when we were recording it…you know, I primarily wrote all the riffs, and then the band would arrange the stuff and piece the songs together…and Skip wrote the lyrics, always totally on his own.
 We never had any input on that.
 I've never been a lyric guy.
 When it comes to music…like, if the music sounds good and the vocals sound cool, I really didn't, you know…I liked his lyrics, obviously, but I never paid that much attention to what he was saying.
 When he was singing in the studio, I would help coach him along…you know…try this, try that, that sounds good…normal shit that every band does.
 I'd look at his lyrics here and there, but he wasn't one to offer them up like, “Guys, read this page of words that I wrote.”
 But looking back on his stuff, I was like, Wow… You know, I think that was part of the draw…he was a young dude, but he was writing some serious shit.
 You know?
 Like…

 Yeah.
 He wasn't just scratching together some lines that rhyme.
 You know what I mean?
 Like he was actually getting into some really heavy shit.
 I think it was after he passed away when I really started digging into it and I was just like, Wow… He was pretty fucking brilliant.
 You know, when it came to writing…putting words to songs…he was…it was some next level stuff, as far as I'm concerned.